-Welcome to Quarantine Diaries, our new feature series where we get up close and personal (via Zoom screen) with our favorite celebs.
+Welcome to Zoom Date, our new feature series where we get up close and personal (via Zoom screen) with our favorite celebs.
 They'll be giving us an honest peek into what their "new normal" looks like—from new rituals they've adopted since quarantine, to work projects in the age of isolation, to the beauty and health products they've been using to self-soothe.

 Samara Weaving is radiant even on a Zoom call.
 It’s one in a litany of minor perfections she possesses, the sort of thing that would drive an ordinary person crazy: you’d hate her, but the 28-year-old Australian actress is so witty and easy to talk to that you can’t even have the satisfaction of nursing a good grudge.
 From her affable nature to her formidable acting chops, it’s easy to see why Weaving’s star is on the rise.
 And with her next project—Ryan Murphy’s new miniseries Hollywood—dropping on Netflix today, it’s safe to say that she’s just getting started… assuming we ever get out of quarantine, that is.

 As we all sit tight in isolation, it turns out that Weaving has a formidable array of coping tools from a variety of unlikely sources.
 The inherent instability of an acting career has made her a pro at handling uncertainty, and her own struggles with mental health have taught her how to face anxiety head-on—whether it’s the generalized, here-for-no-reason anxiety Weaving is used to grappling with or the anxiety of, you know, riding out a global pandemic.
 Hoping to borrow a few tips from her, I caught up with the Ready or Not star about the daily rhythm and minor dramas of life in quarantine.